List of weapons in the American Civil War: Sidearms

 Many different pistols and revolvers were used in the Civil War, although the most common were cap and ball revolvers with five or six chambers.
 The most popular revolvers were those produced by Colt, with over 146,000 purchased by the US government.
-The bullet and gunpowder could be packaged together as a paper cartridges or loaded separately into each chamber.
+The bullet and gunpowder could be packaged together as a paper cartridge or loaded separately into each chamber.
 Some models also came with a shoulder stock.

-Revolvers were the standard sidearm of infantry officers; many soldiers also brought with them handguns when they first volunteered, but these were often discarded.
+Revolvers were the standard sidearm of infantry officers; many soldiers also brought with them handguns when they first volunteered, but these were often discarded to reduce weight.
 Nearly all cavalry soldiers carried at least one handgun but more frequently two.
 John Mosby's rangers were famous for carrying four revolvers, with the additional pair held in saddle holsters.